Far from revealing a Generation Gap, COVID-19 is highlighting the strength of the family

+How has COVID-19 impacted the family?
 This virus, which clearly discriminates by age, appeared to be reigniting an already well-established generational war.
 Except this time the stereotype of the young was not as triggered snowflakes but an entitled lot who thought they were invincible. #boomerremover briefly trended on-line as a crass nick-name for Covid-19.
 Meanwhile, a self-appointed minister of moral responsibility, Piers Morgan, told ‘selfish Millennials’ to ‘wake the f**k up’ as both the head of the World Health Organisation and the White House warned Millennials that they were not immune.
 In the US, Kylie Jenner and Alexandra Ocasio-Cortez stepped in to urge their separate tribes to act responsibly.

 In truth, any claim of a generational war brewing was misplaced.
 For a start, most of those partying on the beaches or in pubs were not Millennials at all but the generation after them, Generation Z (born after 1997 and now reaching their teens/early twenties), inventors of the #okboomer label too.
 It is worth remembering that the majority of Millennials are in their thirties, and are doing this lockdown with kids.

 ‘It is worth remembering that the majority of Millennials are in their thirties, and are doing this lockdown with kids.’